kwrooijen/gungnir/doc/guide.md

 # Guide

-Gungnir tries to supply all the tools you need to easily manage communication between between your Clojure datastructures and SQL.
+Gungnir tries to supply all the tools you need to easily manage communication between your Clojure datastructures and SQL.
 There are a few modules that serve this purpose.

 * [database](https://kwrooijen.github.io/gungnir/database.html) - Establishing a
   database connection, thread pooling, and handling database errors.